 Meetings of the Board of Directors.
-During the year ended December 31, 2017, there were 6 meetings of the Board of Directors.
-Each director who served in such capacity during the year ended December 31, 2017 attended 100% of the aggregate number of meetings of the Board of Directors, and 100% of the committee or committees thereof on which he or she served.
-All of the directors nominated for election to the Board were members of the Board for the entire 2017 year.
+During the year ended December 31, 2018, there were 12 meetings of the Board of Directors.
+Each director who served in such capacity during the year ended December 31, 2018 attended 100% of the aggregate number of meetings of the Board of Directors during the period in which he or she served as a director, and 100% of the committee or committees thereof on which he or she served.
+Other than Mr. Freeman and Mr. Clark, all of the directors nominated for election to the Board were members of the Board for the entire 2018 year.
 It is the practice of the Board of Directors to have the independent directors meet in an executive session at each meeting of the Board.
 It is also our practice that all directors should attend the Annual Meeting of Stockholders.
-All of the directors attended the 2017 Annual Meeting.
+All of the directors at the time attended the 2018 Annual Meeting.

 Board Leadership Structure and Role in Risk Oversight.
-Our Company is led by Mr. William J. Grubbs, who has served as our President and Chief Executive Officer since July 5, 2013.
-Our Board of Directors is currently comprised of Mr. Grubbs, our Chief Executive Officer, and six independent directors.
+Our Company is led by Mr. Kevin C. Clark, who has served as our President and Chief Executive Officer since January 16, 2019.
+Our Board of Directors is currently comprised of Mr. Clark, our President and Chief Executive Officer, and seven independent directors.
 Mr. Dircks has served as the Chairman of the Board since 2013.
 Each of our Audit, Compensation and Governance and Nominating Committees are comprised entirely of independent directors.
 While risk management is primarily the responsibility of our management team, the Board is responsible for the overall supervision of our risk management activities which occurs at both the full Board level and at the committee level.
 Our Audit Committee also has the responsibility to, among other things, review with management, the Company's policies regarding major financial risk exposures and the steps management has taken to monitor and control such exposures.
 The Audit Committee also reviews with management, the policies governing the process by which risk assessment and risk management are undertaken and has oversight for the effectiveness of management's enterprise risk management process that monitors key business risks facing us.
 In addition to our Audit Committee, the other committees of the Board consider the risks within their areas of responsibility.
 For example, the Compensation Committee assesses risk that could result from the structure and design of our executive compensation programs, our incentive compensation plans, director compensation, perquisites and compliance with the Sarbanes-Oxley Act of 2002 regarding prohibitions on loans to executive officers and directors.
 The Governance and Nominating Committee evaluates risks with respect to, among other things, corporate governance matters and the background and suitability of director nominees.
 Additionally, the Board of Directors continually evaluates our risks related to liquidity, operations, credit, regulatory compliance and fiduciary risks, and the processes in place to monitor and control such exposures.
 Management also provides regular updates throughout the year to the respective committees regarding management of the risks they oversee, and each of these committees report their findings to the full Board, including any areas of risk that require Board attention.
 Additionally, the full Board reviews our short- and long-term strategies, including consideration of risks facing us and their potential impact.